Don’t Bury the Lead—or the Lede

-As a student of journalism, “don’t bury the lede” was one of the first lessons learned—the most compelling and important part of a story should be communicated clearly, early.
-In branding and marketing, the mantra also applies.
-One could also further extrapolate this thought to leads (you certainly wouldn’t want to bury those, either!), for whom the timely delivery of a clear and meaningful message is key.
+As a student of journalism, “don’t bury the lede” was one of the first lessons—communicate the most compelling and important part of a story clearly, early.
+In branding and marketing, the mantra also applies; don’t bury the lead!
+When further extrapolating this thought to leads, it is important to consider that timely delivery of a clear and meaningful message is key for them.

-While lead lists are often viewed first as a fount of opportunity, follow-up can be a daunting task for multitasking sales and marketing teams.
-Overwhelmed by the number of prospects, lacking the tools and resources to support follow-up, or just not having the time to reach out, leads grow cold—buried under hundreds of other emails and tasks.
+Multitasking sales and marketing teams may find follow-up a daunting task, even though they often view lead lists as a fount of opportunity.
+Overwhelmed by the number of prospects, some businesses may bury the lead, lacking the tools and resources to support follow-up, or just not having the time to reach out, causing leads to grow cold—buried under hundreds of other emails and tasks.

 So, what do you do with a list of leads?
 Here’s a start: